anndrox/brew-web/README.md

 🔄 Updating the Database (for existing installs)
 If you are upgrading from a previous version and need to apply database schema changes:

-bash
-Copy
-Edit
-docker exec -it brew-web /bin/sh export FLASK_APP=app export FLASK_ENV=development
+bash: docker exec -it brew-web /bin/sh
+bash: export FLASK_APP=app
+bash: export FLASK_ENV=development
-flask db migrate -m "Upgrade version" flask db upgrade exit docker compose down docker compose up -d --build
+bash: flask db migrate -m "Upgrade version"
+bash: flask db upgrade
+bash: exit
+(or CTRL+D and then exit)
+bash: docker compose down
+bash: docker compose up -d --build

+👥 User Roles & Permissions
+Brew-Web supports role-based access control to manage what users can see and do:

+Role	Description	Permissions
+admin    --   Full access to the system	Create/edit/delete users, recipes, batches; access admin dashboard editor   --   Power user for day-to-day brewing	Create/edit batches and recipes, view all data user	   --   Read-only access	View recipes, batches, calculators; no editing

+The first user created during /setup is automatically made an admin.

+Admins can create, delete, or reset passwords for any user from the Administration page under Settings.

 📁 File Structure Summary
 /app/ – Flask source code